Designing Adaptive User Interfaces for mHealth Applications Targeting Chronic Disease: A User-Centered Approach: Introduction

-\item An investigation of the needs and preferences of users with chronic diseases for their mHealth app AUIs, expanding the adaptation literature by uncovering challenges in AUI usage and suggesting practical strategies for improved AUI design; \item Advancement of the discussion on this topic by presenting design trade-offs in AUIs when designing technology for users with chronic disease; \item Deeper understanding of how user preferences for different aspects of adaptations are influenced by diiferent demographic factors, including cultural backgrounds, contextual circumstances, Health condition and age. \item Development of comprehensive actionable guidelines for researchers, practitioners, and designers for designing AUIs in chronic disease domain; and \item Initial evaluation of these guidelines with a cohort of 20 users and an iterative refinement of the guidelines. \end{itemize}
+\item Advancement of the discussion on this topic by presenting design trade-offs in AUI when designing technology for users with chronic disease; \item Deeper understanding of how user preferences for different aspects of adaptations are influenced by different demographic factors, including cultural backgrounds, contextual circumstances, Health condition and age; \item Development of comprehensive actionable guidelines for researchers, practitioners, and designers for designing AUI in the chronic disease domain; \item Multi-stage evaluation and refinement of actionable guidelines through feedback collection from end-users and software practitioners; \item Validation of refined guidelines through a case study on real-world mHealth applications, demonstrating their practical applicability and effectiveness in addressing adaptation challenges in the chronic disease domain. \end{enumerate}

-The rest of the paper is organised as follows.
-Section \ref{sec:motiv} provides a summary of our study's motivation and summarises key related work.
+The rest of the paper is organized as follows.
+Section \ref{sec:motiv} provides a summary of our study's motivation and summarizes key related work.
 In Section \ref{sec:method}, we present our research methodology.
-The results of qualitative and quantitative data analysis are presented in Sections \ref{Qualit} and \ref{sec:survey}, respectively.
-Section \ref{sec:guideline} offers an in-depth description of the proposed guidelines.
-We present the results from the feedback survey for the guidelines in Section \ref{sec:feedback}.
-Finally, section \ref{sec:lim} presents the limitations and threats to the validity of the research and Section \ref{sec:con} concludes this paper.
+The results of the qualitative and quantitative analysis of stage one are detailed in Sections \ref{sec:stageoneinterview} and \ref{sec:stageonesurvey}, respectively.
+In stage two, Section \ref{sec:userfeedback} presents the evaluation results of the guidelines from an end-user feedback survey.
+Section \ref{sec:softfeedback} discusses the feedback from software practitioners on the refined guidelines.
+Furthermore, Section \ref{sec:case} evaluates the practical applicability of the guidelines through a case study involving real-world mHealth applications.
+The finalized set of guidelines is outlined in Section \ref{sec:guideline}.
+Lastly, Section \ref{sec:lim} discusses threats to validity of the study and Section \ref{sec:con} concludes the paper.